Michael O'Sullivan (politician): Legal career

 After completing his courses at the Collège St-Raphaël, in 1805 O'Sullivan began his legal studies as an articled clerk with Denis-Benjamin Viger, a brilliant young lawyer and future joint-premier of the Province of Canada.
 He left Viger in 1808 and finished his articles under Stephen Sewell, another leading lawyer in Montreal.
 O'Sullivan may have made the switch to ensure he was trained in both the civil law under Viger, and the common law under Sewell.
 Knowing both systems would be an advantage for a lawyer in private practice in Montreal.
 He was called to the bar of Lower Canada in 1811.

 O'Sullivan built a large practice in Montreal and became known as an authority on the law.
 He began to take in articling students, some of whom went on to distinguished legal careers themselves.
 In 1818, he was one of a team of lawyers retained to defend Lord Selkirk on charges in relation to the Pemmican War between the Hudson's Bay Company and the North-West Company.
-By 1829, O'Sullivan was appointed a commissioner for receiving evidence and in 1831 he was appointed a justice of the peace and King's Counsel.
-The same year he began giving courses in law, including public lectures on the history of Roman law to the time of Justinian I. In 1831 and again in 1832, he was elected president of the Advocates Library and Law Institute of Montreal.
+Between 1829 and 1831, O'Sullivan had received several public appointments, including the role of commissioner for receiving evidence, and as justice of the peace and King's Counsel.
+In 1831 and 1832, he served as president of the Advocates Library and Law Institute of Montreal, and gave lectures on topics such as the history of Roman law.